-The Honorable, Mr. Marcel Lettre is currently Acting Under Secretary of Defense for Intelligence.
+The Honorable, Mr. Marcel Lettre is currently Under Secretary of Defense for Intelligence.
 He was nominated by President Obama as the Principal Deputy Under Secretary of Defense for Intelligence (PDUSDI) and unanimously confirmed by the United States Senate in October 2013:

 Mr. Marcel Lettre

 "As the USDI, Secretary Lettre is the principal intelligence advisor to the Secretary of Defense.
 He exercises authority, direction, and control on behalf of the Secretary of Defense over all intelligence and security organizations within the Department of Defense, including the National Security Agency, the Defense Intelligence Agency, the National Geospatial Intelligence Agency, the National Reconnaissance Office, the Defense Security Service and the intelligence components of the combatant commands and military services."

 Several opportunities are available for DoD employees, including DCIPS employees, to continue their training, education and professional development within the Intelligence and Security field.
 Employees may learn more about professional development initiatives and take advantage of learning opportunities

 by way of the following sites.
 Note, these sites may require DoD credentials for access.

 The National Intelligence University (NIU) is the Intelligence Community's degree granting institution with